x

 Engineers often select bearings by the geometry of the rolling elements.
 DUHUI Bearing manufactures all four primary configurations described below, each with distinct performance characteristics.

-• Single-row deep groove ball bearings are the most common rolling bearing type.
+• Deep groove ball bearings are the most common rolling bearing type.

 Designed with raceways offset from each other, creating a defined contact angle (typically 15°, 25°, or 40°).
 Supports high radial loads and simultaneous axial loads in one direction.
 Usually mounted in pairs (back-to-back or face-to-face) to accommodate bi-directional thrust.
 Used in wheel hubs, differential side gears, and machine tool spindles.